rimusz/coreos-kubernetes-cluster-osx/README.md

 CoreOS-Vagrant Kubernetes Cluster for OS X
 ============================

-**NEW:** This App is not be going to be much maintained anymore and soon will be replaced by [Kube-Cluster for OS X](https://github.com/TheNewNormal/kube-cluster-osx)
+**NEWS:** This App is not be going to be much maintained anymore and soon will be replaced by [Kube-Cluster for OS X](https://github.com/TheNewNormal/kube-cluster-osx)

 ![k8s-multinode](k8s-multinode.png)